zl2860/InterpretableDL/README.md

 # 3d-CNN-DTI
 ## 2020.07.24
-This project is for constructing a 3d-based deep learning model for medical image data.
+This project is for constructing a 3d-based deep learning model for brain imaging data.
 Some details would be changed across the time.
 ## 2020.07.25
 set up dataloader  using torchio
 Pérez-García et al., TorchIO: a Python library for efficient loading,